GitEnricoNeko/srahunter/README.md

 - Verify that the format of your SRA accession list is correct.
 - Check available disk space if you encounter download issues.

-For more help, please open an issue on the [GitHub repository](https://github.com/GitEnricoNeko/SRAHunter/issues).
+For more help, please open an issue on the [GitHub repository](https://github.com/GitEnricoNeko/srahunter/issues).

 #### Contributing
 Contributions to srahunter are welcome!
-Please read our contributing guidelines on the [GitHub repository](https://github.com/GitEnricoNeko/SRAHunter) for instructions on how to contribute.
+Please read our contributing guidelines on the [GitHub repository](https://github.com/GitEnricoNeko/srahunter) for instructions on how to contribute.

 #### License
-SRAHunter is released under the [MIT License](https://opensource.org/licenses/MIT).
+srahunter is released under the [MIT License](https://opensource.org/licenses/MIT).

 #### Acknowledgments
 Special thanks to ....